A major programme of consultation events take place throughout the year and these help us to shape the future of West Lothian.

 - Mid Calder Primary School on Thursday 15 November at 7pm.

-Trusted Tr ader consultation
+Closed - Trusted Tr ader consultation

 West Lothian Council Trading Standards are considering setting up a 'trusted trader' membership scheme that will provide householders with a list of local businesses that have agreed to trade fairly within set guidelines.
 The scheme would allow customers to submit their own comments on their experience of using scheme members, and this information would be available to others considering using member businesses.
 The aim of the scheme is to assist local residents find local reputable businesses, and will be administered and managed by Trading Standards through an online database.